eeching/eeching.github.io/_pages/about.md

 <h2><a href="{{ '/publications/' | relative_url }}" style="color: inherit;">research highlights</a></h2>

-My research in Machine Learning is geared toward its application in robotics, with a focus on translating human intentions into clear signals that machines can optimize.
-Central to my work is developing efficient representations that encapsulate human objectives, enhancing the synergy between intelligent agent and human data.
+My research on Robot Learning focuses on translating human objectives into signals for machine optimization.
+I design algorithms and learn representations to align AI agents more closely with human objectives, enabling them to better understand and assist humans.

-I delve into learning reward functions that reflect human goals from sparse data.
-Recently, I've explored learning the reward functions for physical skills using large language models via self-alignment.
-Currently, I'm pursuing ways to articulate robotics tasks with indistinct goals—like "tidying a table"—through structures more adaptable and integrative than traditional reward systems.
+I've been working on algorithm research and theoretical analysis of inferring reward functions (Inverse RL) from limited data.
+Recently, I've used large language models to learn reward functions for motor skills through self-alignment.
+My ongoing work addresses the challenge of defining and solving robotics tasks with ambiguous and multi-factorial objectives, such a ``tidying up a table", using more flexible and comprehensive frameworks than conventional reward mechanisms.